Some content is only meant for specific audiences. Use content protection to:

 Example 2: allow views if the visit is from France or if the visitor’s IP address is 12.2345.678.910.

-Choose what viewers see when your content protection policy blocks content:
+Choose what viewers see when your content protection policy blocks a media clip:

 3.0 | Apply a Content Protection Policy

-• Select “Media clips” and open the “Content Protection” tab;
+- Select “Media clips” and open the “Content Protection” tab in your media clip;

 The name, description and rules defined in the policy are displayed as a helpful reminder of the content protection settings.
 Use the shortcut to the policy settings if adjustments are needed.